anl-hep-ai-ml/DeepHYDRA/doc/Informer_README.md

 ```bash line start
 conda env create -f /path/to/DeepHydra/envs/informer_conda_env.yml --name informer_conda_env
 ```
-###  **Note:**  Running above line could have the problem like "CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://repo.anaconda.com/pkgs/main/linux-64/cudatoolkit-11.3.1-h2bc3f7f_2.conda> Elapsed: - An HTTP error occurred when trying to retrieve this URL.
+#### Running above line could have the problem like "CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://repo.anaconda.com/pkgs/main/linux-64/cudatoolkit-11.3.1-h2bc3f7f_2.conda> Elapsed: - An HTTP error occurred when trying to retrieve this URL.
 HTTP errors are often intermittent, and a simple retry will get you on your way.
 CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://repo.anaconda.com/pkgs/main/linux-64/cudatoolkit-11.3.1-h2bc3f7f_2.conda> Elapsed: - An HTTP error occurred when trying to retrieve this URL.
 HTTP errors are often intermittent, and a simple retry will get you on your way."
 ### This error typically indicates a network-related issue.
 Common causes include intermittent connectivity problems, firewalls blocking access, or SSL certificate verification issues.
 Just try the following code (might need to do multiple times):
 ```bash line start
 conda clean --all